 The Ring app is always a solid choice for cam management, but it pairs especially well with the Stick Up Cam, allowing you to view and save footage, view live footage, get alerts, adjust the sensitivity of the motion sensor, and check on the battery.
 If you want to use the cam indoors or use an Echo Show to check out live footage, the cam is also compatible with Alexa voice commands.

-Ring has received some criticism lately, as some users have reported their Ring cameras being hacked, and a handful of Ring employees have reportedly been fired for accessing customer video feeds.
-Ring announced it will be adding a privacy dashboard as well as additional privacy and security features.
+Ring has received some criticism, as some users have reported their Ring cameras being hacked, and a handful of Ring employees have reportedly been fired for accessing customer video feeds.
+To promote privacy, Ring has added additional privacy and security features, like two-step verification.

 Check out our review of the Ring Stick Up Cam